 This is a major destination for yachtsman, and the dockyard is named after the famous Vice-Admiral Horatio Nelson who commanded the British Navy.

 Antigua’s British roots are never far away–the island is passionate about the sport of cricket and is considered the yachting capital of the Eastern Caribbean, owing to its location and its safe harbors, English and Falmouth harbor, on the south coast of Antigua.

 During Antigua Sailing Week in April, more than 100 yachts converge on English harbor for their big regatta.

 Barbuda’s New Resort

-I didn’t get to visit the country’s second island, nearby Barbuda, where I was told that actor Robert DeNiro and billionaire Aussie developer James Packer are planning a new luxury resort which will start construction in 2017.
+I didn’t get to visit the country’s second island, nearby Barbuda, where I was told that actor Robert DeNiro and billionaire Aussie developer James Packer are planning a new luxury resort there.